 Additionally, it pays to look at the history of the listing.
 A seller will be more likely to accept a low offer if the house has been on the market for a while.
 They may figure that your offer is the best they’ll get.

-Of course, there’s always the third option: offering the asking price.
+It’s better to first go low.
+Then, of course, you can always offer the asking price.
 If the market is balanced between buyers and sellers and the asking price is fair and reasonable, you may want to offer what they’re asking.
 This is especially true of a house that you want that was recently listed – they may be ready to sell right away at the price they asked for.

 You can also be flexible with other aspects of the listing, such as the down payments, contracts, and other nitty-gritty aspects of the process as this can make your offer look better without adding any money to it.